UbiquityRobotics/ubiquity_main/README.md

         fakeroot debian/rules binary
         ################
         # The package should be in `../ros-indigo-*.deb`.
 It can be installed:
-        gdebi ../ros-indigo-YOUR-PACKAGE # Where YOUR-PACKAGE has '-', not '_'
+        sudo gdebi ../ros-indigo-YOUR-PACKAGE # Where YOUR-PACKAGE has '-', not '_'

 The Reprepro system is apparently used to deploy an apt-get repository